| | |

 become overwhelming, and even a modestly charismatic leader who

 pushes the right set of buttons will be handed the keys to the country.
+As bad as things were, people still believed in the future during

 the Great Depression.
 Almost no one believes in it now.
 My great